rsdoiel/antenna/archives/2024/weather_2024.50.md

 ---

-## SPC Dec 10, 2024 1300 UTC Day 1 Convective Outlook
+## SPC Dec 11, 2024 1300 UTC Day 1 Convective Outlook

-date: 2024-12-10, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-12-11, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0639 AM CST Tue Dec 10 2024
+0639 AM CST Wed Dec 11 2024

-Valid 101300Z - 111200Z
+Valid 111300Z - 121200Z

-...THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS FROM PORTIONS OF THE CENTRAL GULF COAST REGION INTO CENTRAL/SOUTHERN GEORGIA AND THE FLORIDA PANHANDLE...
+...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS FROM THE EASTERN CAROLINAS TO SOUTHERN NEW ENGLAND...

 ...SUMMARY...
-A few strong to severe thunderstorms are possible across portions of the central Gulf Coast region into central/southern Georgia and the Florida Panhandle through tonight.
+Severe thunderstorm winds and a few tornadoes are possible from the eastern Carolinas to southern New England.
+Isolated severe thunderstorms may occur southward into portions of Florida.

 ...Synopsis...
-In mid/upper levels, mean troughing over the central CONUS will evolve from positively to near neutrally tilted through the period, in conjunction with two predominant subsynoptic-scale processes:
+Moisture-channel imagery showed a substantial mid/upper trough extending from a cyclone over the MB/ON border southward over the Mississippi Valley to a strong, basal shortwave trough over portions of MS/LA.
+The latter feature is forecast to pivot eastward to the TN Valley and FL Panhandle through 18Z, then turn northeastward across WV, western VA and the west-central Carolinas by 00Z.
+As that occurs, the entire synoptic trough will become more negatively tilted, with preceding speed maxima of 160-180-kt at 250 mb, 110-125 kt at 500 mb, and 70-85 kt at 700 mb over parts of the Atlantic Coast States.

-1. South-southeastward digging of a cyclone now over extreme northern MB, reaching the MB/ON border east of Lake Winnipeg by 12Z tomorrow;
+A cold front precedes the main mid/upper trough, and was analyzed at 11Z from east-central PA over western VA to a weak low near AVL, then across central/southwestern GA and the west-central FL Panhandle, to the central Gulf.
+The front should sweep eastward across VA, the Carolinas, GA and most of FL today, with a 00Z position progged from VT across western Long Island, over Atlantic waters to near or just offshore HSE, then southwestward over more of the Atlantic to southeastern FL.
+The front should proceed offshore from the remaining Atlantic Coast by around 12Z tomorrow.

-2. Eastward shift of a strong, basal shortwave trough -- now evident in moisture-channel imagery over northern NM into south-central AZ -- absorbing a weaker/trailing perturbation and reaching from middle TN to central LA by the end of the period.
+...East Coast States...

-As this occurs, a surface cold front -- analyzed at 11Z from a low near BNA southwestward across northwestern MS, central LA, middle TX Coast, and deep south TX -- should extend from western PA across the southern Appalachians and southwestern AL, to southeastern LA, by 00Z.
-A low-level, prefrontal confluence/convergence zone may intensify this evening and tonight over portions of the FL Panhandle, southeastern AL and southwestern GA.
-The cold front should approach and perhaps overtake the confluence zone by 12Z, as it reaches a position from central PA across the western Carolinas, to near a MCN-AAF line, then over the northeastern/central Gulf.
+An ongoing, prefrontal band of convection, with scattered to widely scattered embedded thunderstorms, was apparent in radar, satellite and lightning data from the northeastern Gulf northeastward across the FL Big Bend region and southern/eastern GA.
+This activity should proceed eastward across much of FL and offshore from GA today, with isolated potential for damaging to severe gusts and/or a tornado, as it encounters foregoing diabatic surface destabilization and boundary-layer theta-e advection.
+The main changes this cycle are to the associated "marginal area, to:

-...Southeast...
+1. Trim on the southwest edge in deference to ongoing convective trends (faster than earlier guidance), and
-Widely scattered, ongoing thunderstorms clusters are apparent across portions of southern MS into southeastern LA, with a marginal potential for a brief tornado or strong-severe gust.
-See SPC mesoscale discussion 2255 for near-term coverage of this scenario.
+2. Add somewhat more of central/southwestern FL to the 5%-wind/Marginal area to give the trailing part of the main squall line more room to weaken, as diurnal heating of a moist airmass somewhat offsets weakening trends in both large-scale and frontal forcings.

-Similarly sporadic, isolated and marginal tornado and severe-gust potential will exist throughout today and tonight with convection along and just ahead of the cold front, as well as slowly increasing convective coverage from late afternoon through overnight in the prefrontal convergence zone.
-The warm-sector environment will remain characterized by a nearly saturated boundary layer with surface dewpoints commonly in the upper 60s to near 70 F along the coast, to mid 60s well inland, amidst nearly moist-adiabatic low-level lapse rates.
-Somewhat greater boundary-layer instability is possible this afternoon in the inflow to the near-frontal convection, as modest heating occurs through cloud breaks.
-That my offset weak midlevel lapse rates enough to support peak MLCAPE around 1000 J/kg from southeastern LA to south-central AL, decreasing northeastward as well as eastward.
-An axis of lesser buoyancy -- with MLCAPE remaining in the 500-800 J/kg range, should shift eastward tonight near the confluence line, in support of convection there.
+Meanwhile, the most dense potential for damaging to severe gusts is expected to develop farther north today across central/eastern parts of the Carolinas, northeastward along the coast into southern New England.
+As the shortwave and synoptic troughs assume negative tilt, synoptic to frontal-scale lift will increase and overlap, resulting in a narrow band of convection (some with lightning, but potentially a majority without) firming up into the Mid-Atlantic and perhaps southern New England.
+The aforementioned deep-layer wind maxima will contribute to fast embedded cell motions and downward momentum transfer within this band.
+Intense associated gusts sporadically should penetrate a deeply near-neutral to slightly above moist-adiabatic layer of lapse rates -- with a shallow near-surface absolutely stable layer possible -- from around the Delmarva region northeastward, beneath MUCAPE of around 300-800 J/kg.
+Buoyancy will become more surface-based with southern extent from southeastern VA southward, with the greatest values of low-level shear/SRH and largest hodographs expected over eastern NC in and near the area of relatively peaked tornado probabilities.

-Deep shear should increase from late this afternoon through tonight with the more neutral tilt of the larger-scale trough aloft, and related tightening of the mid/upper height gradient over the warm sector.
-While strongest flow aloft will remain behind the front, effective-shear magnitudes of 45-55 kt and elongated low-level hodographs are forecast from the northeastern Gulf Coast to the Carolinas.
-As the basal shortwave trough approaches (but remains behind the cold front), the LLJ should strengthen to 45-55 kt tonight over southern GA, reaching 55-65 kt over eastern NC, with lengthening but only somewhat curved low-level hodographs.
-The northeastward extent of the conditional severe potential may extend into near-coastal SC/NC; however, poor low- and middle-level lapse rates (with stable layers apparent in forecast soundings) are precluding any expansion of unconditional probabilities northeastward for this outlook cycle.
-The main (yet marginal) severe threat for the Carolinas still appears to hold off until early day 2.
+Line-embedded supercells and/or QLCS mesovortices will be the main tornado concern, with the wind threat more generalized to any sustained, bow/LEWP segments within the line.

 ..Edwards/Jewell..
-12/10/2024
+12/11/2024

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>